AstraZeneca fuels biotech M&A with $1.3 billion Ardea buy

 AstraZeneca's rivals, meanwhile, have also been actively hunting for bolt-on deals.

-GlaxoSmithKline (GSK.L) said last week it had offered to buy Human Genome Sciences HGSI.O for $2.6 billion, in a bid rejected by the U.S. firm, while Roche ROG.VX has tried unsuccessfully to buy Illumina (ILMN.O) for $6.8 billion.
+GlaxoSmithKline said last week it had offered to buy Human Genome Sciences for $2.6 billion, in a bid rejected by the U.S. firm, while Roche has tried unsuccessfully to buy Illumina for $6.8 billion.

-At the same time, Amylin Pharmaceuticals AMLN.O, which spurned a $3.5 billion takeover bid from Bristol-Myers Squibb (BMY.N), has started reaching out to potential buyers, according to sources familiar with the situation.
+At the same time, Amylin Pharmaceuticals, which spurned a $3.5 billion takeover bid from Bristol-Myers Squibb, has started reaching out to potential buyers, according to sources familiar with the situation.

 AstraZeneca, which had cash reserves of $7.6 billion at the end of December, has also been mentioned as a potential bidder for Amylin.
 Research head Mackay said the company looked at "everything" but declined to comment on Amylin specifically.

-AstraZeneca shares fell 1.1 percent by 1040 GMT, broadly in line with a 0.9 percent fall in the European drugs sector .SXDP.
+AstraZeneca shares fell 1.1 percent by 1040 GMT, broadly in line with a 0.9 percent fall in the European drugs sector.

-Ardea, which also has a cancer drug in Phase I and Phase II trials that is licensed to Bayer (BAYGn.DE), was advised by Bank of America Merrill Lynch.
+Ardea, which also has a cancer drug in Phase I and Phase II trials that is licensed to Bayer, was advised by Bank of America Merrill Lynch.
 Morgan Stanley acted for AstraZeneca.

 (Editing by David Cowell)